chriopter/homebrew-sshman/README.md

     └── id_ed25519_work
 ```

-- Install on new Computers to register synced config
 - Generate new identities directly in sync folder
 - Link to generate entries in config to link identity with hosts